 The hospitalists who work at CCH and FH have completed residencies in internal medicine or family practice.
 Board certification is a requirement at both hospitals.

-“You are probably not aware that the Marcus Welby model of medicine has changed, if you are healthy and haven’t been admitted to a hospital since the 1980s,” said Donald A. Guadagnoli, MD, senior vice president and chief medical officer for Cape Cod Healthcare, in a reference to the 1970s TV show about a family medicine doctor.
+“You are probably not aware that the Marcus Welby model of medicine has changed, if you are healthy and haven’t been admitted to a hospital since the 1980s,” said Donald A. Guadagnoli, MD, Chief Medical Officer for Falmouth Hospital, in a reference to the 1970s TV show about a family medicine doctor.

 “Doctors used to rotate between the office and the hospital.
 For example, when I left my practice in 1998, I was making hospital rounds from 6 to 8 a.m. and again after 5 p.m.,” he said.
 “People may miss having someone they know shepherding them through the hospital experience.
 Our hospitalists are highly trained physicians, who are well prepared to care for patients and assist their families during this time of anxiety and stress.”